-For a list of features that require a reboot to be enabled, refer to the Emulex LPe35000-Series HBA Firmware and Boot Code Release Notes.
+For a list of features that require a reboot to be enabled, refer to the firmware and boot code release notes for the adapter.

 4.3.3.2 Accessing the Flash Device Directly (directdownload)

 This command accesses the flash device on the adapter directly without using the adapter firmware.
 This feature is useful in downloading a ROM file image if the firmware has been corrupted.
 The adapter name is the name that appears when you run the listhba command.
 You can also use default for the adapter name if only one single-port adapter or one dual-port adapter is in the system.
 For more information on the listhba command, see Section 4.3.2.7, Viewing All Adapters in the System (listhba).